Jake Wheeler

-Jake Wheeler (born 2007) is a fictional character in the Child's Play franchise who was created by Don Mancini and is portrayed by Zackary Arthur.
-He is the main protagonist of the Syfy and USA Network's Chucky television series, which shares continuity with the original seven Child's Play films.
+Jake Wheeler is a fictional character in the Child's Play franchise created by Don Mancini and portrayed by Zackary Arthur.
+He is the protagonist of the Syfy and USA Network series Chucky, which shares continuity with the original seven Child's Play films.
 He first appears in "Death by Misadventure", the premiere episode of the show's first season.

 In the series, Jake is a bullied teen who finds a vintage Good Guy doll at a neighborhood yard sale, only to discover that it is in fact Chucky, a murderous doll possessed by the spirit of an infamous serial killer.
 His life is then thrown into chaos as he and his friends attempt to stop Chucky's killing spree.